canonical/data-science-stack/docs/tutorial/getting-started.rst

 Install the DSS CLI
 ^^^^^^^^^^^^^^^^^^^

-Now, you need to install the DSS CLI using the following command:
+Now, install the DSS CLI using the following command:

 .. code-block:: bash